neha-kay/Kiko-plus/about.md

 __Future plans / future trajectory__

 or in other words, how to maximize the impact and value I provide in my chosen career path.

+### In my free time I . . .

+* Rant about Apple products
+* Rant about Chipotle
+* Travel

+As of July 2017, I've [traveled to 26 countries](http://www.nehakay.com/2017-06-02/footsteps/){:target="_blank"} and fufilling the last few countries I want to see before settling down and starting work at Microsoft.

+### 10 things I could never do without . . .

+- eBooks, audiobooks, podcasts
+- My Google Calendar <3
+- Long, hot showers
+- Non-fiction books
+- Family and close friends
+- Accountability frameworks
+- Playfulness :P
+- Highly logical / analytical people with a soft side
+- My Macbook
+- Chipotle or any source of cheap, healthy, vegetarian meals (Dipti Aunty, you know I'm talking about you too . . .)